aam-cloudsky/SkyWeaver/README.md

 ## 🚩 Next Steps

-- Implement Grid area over Rio de Janeiro
+- Implement the grid covering Rio de Janeiro.
-- Export it to QGIS
+- Export the grid to QGIS for visual validation.
-- Read file heliport restrictions
+- Read the heliport restriction files.
-- Otimize heliport restrictions - MileStone
+- Optimize and apply heliport restrictions — **First Milestone**.

 ---